-SOLAR SANCTUARYCategory: 2017, Climate, Completed, EcoCity Edmonton, Grant
+SOLAR SANCTUARYCategory: 2017, Climate, Completed, EcoCity Edmonton Grant Program, Grant

 Climate change is a critical issue that is becoming increasingly urgent, and the St. Paul’s community is passionate about taking action to be more sustainable, in alignment with all levels of government that are currently pursuing action to reduce emissions and advance renewable energy.
 This project will install 23 kW of grid connected solar panels on St. Paul’s United Church to supply approximately 100% of the churches electricity demand.
 Energy produced in excess of church demand will supply renewable power to the broader community.
 This will reduce greenhouse gas emissions from fossil fuel electricity generation in Alberta and provide renewable energy into the grid.
 As a highly visible installation on a large rooftop located on a high traffic avenue (76 Ave) it will promote awareness of alternative, renewable energy initiatives and their viability and hopefully inspire others to investigate, if not pursue, renewable energy possibilities.

 Based on estimated annual generation of 28,350 kWh, and an assumed current grid intensity of 0.64t CO2e/MWh, this project will reduce emissions by up to 18 tonnes of CO2e per year.
 By installing on an existing steep pitch, unobstructed, south facing roof this project will generate the maximum amount of energy with no incremental land use and minimal cost.